welly091/gallery-of-horns/README.md

 Number and name of feature: Lab Class 03
 Estimate of time needed to complete: 2 hours
 Start time: 1:25pm PST
-Finish time:
+Finish time: 6:pm PST
-Actual time needed to complete:
+Actual time needed to complete: 4 hours and 35 minutes